ndstudgov/Constitution/README.md

 conduct a hearing to judge if a bill of impeachment is necessary due to the
 Senator’s negligence.
-12 Constitution of the Undergraduate Student Body 01/17/2017 (6) Excessive excused absences are unacceptable and will result in a referral to the Student Union Ethics Commission by
+(6) Excessive excused absences are unacceptable and will result in a referral to the Student Union Ethics Commission by